 For UK Service Personnel and other Crown Servants, where possible, places may be allocated in advance of the pupils return to the UK provided the MOD, FCO or GCHQ have provided a letter declaring a return date and residency placement.
 Places may be offered and reserved up to one term in advance of the place being required.
-The schools operate 6 terms per year and term dates can be found on the school websites.
+Our schools operate 6 terms per year.
+Term dates can be found at on the school's website.